course-details-portlet

 • Describe the terminology within the field of risk and safety management in marine and maritime activities and use this terminology in a correct way.

-• Demonstrate a basic understanding of the safety regulations in the marine and maritime sector, who the main actors are and how enforcement is performed.
+• Demonstrate a basic understanding of the safety regulations in the marine and maritime sector, who the main actors are, and how enforcement is performed.

 • Describe the main elements of a safety management system.

-• Describe what a risk analysis is, what the main elements are, the most common methods used, and be able to use this knowledge to plan and perform a risk analysis.
+• Describe what risk analysis is, what the main elements are, the most common methods used, and be able to use this knowledge to plan and perform a risk analysis.

 • Describe key human factors that influence human performance and be able to incorporate and analyze the effect in risk analysis.